 What’s In The Cabinets?

 In the upper cabinet, we have two sets of 4 plates each: one is Corelle, the other is plastic.
-There are 8″x8″, 9″x13″, and 2-quart glass casserole dishes, 2 large serving bowls that double as mixing bowls, and 2 small platters.
-If anyone tries to tell you that you can’t have glass in your RV kitchen, don’t believe them.
-I have been traveling for 8 years with mine.
+There are 8″x8″, 9″x13″, and 2-quart glass casserole dishes, 2 large serving bowls that double as mixing bowls, and 2 small serving platters.

 When we travel, I wrap the glass bowls and plates with clean bath and kitchen towels.
 The only thing that has been broken is a plastic colander that jumped out of the cabinet on an especially bumpy road in Texas.

 The second shelf of that cabinet is designated for my plastic containers.
-The Glad type of disposable ones, in various sizes are used for storing food in the freezer, and for leftovers.
+The Gladware disposable ones, in various sizes are used for storing food in the freezer, and for leftovers.
 I bought a 1-drawer plastic storage unit to put all the lids in.

 Yes, I have to pack carefully every time we travel in the RV.
 I have a system for getting it all done, and we are usually ready to roll in about 2 hours.

-I have downsized my kitchen items quite a bit, but even with this small amount of equipment, I can make just about anything I want to cook.
-Except for that ham!
-I still have to have the butcher cut it in 2 pieces for me.
+I have downsized my kitchen items quite a bit — but even with this small amount of equipment, I can make just about anything I want to cook.
+(Except for ham!
+I still have to have the butcher cut it in 2 pieces for me.)